ai-infrastructure-alliance/mltrl/examples/mltrl_card_BO_level4.md

 ### Data considerations

-Benchmark experiments have been run on standard optimization benchmarks, e.g. Branin Hoo
+Benchmark experiments have been run on standard optimization benchmarks (e.g. Branin Hoo functions) and also newer ML-based benchmarks: [github.com/uber/bayesmark](https://github.com/uber/bayesmark)

-**Extra notes**: none
+Given the code refactoring at this stage to interface with (and extend) PyTorch-based BO libraries (BoTorch and GPyTorch), the MVBO implementation expects PyTorch-based data structures and data handlers.

+There has not yet been extensive testing on noisy and sparse datasets, which should be done in the context of applications at later stages.

 ### Caveats, known edge cases, recommendations